UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Experiments

-In Table \ref{tab:transfer}, we investigate if rationale extractors trained on some source dataset can generalize to unseen target datasets/tasks in a zero-shot setting (\ie no fine-tuning on target datasets).
-Plausibility is not evaluated here, since these target datasets do not have gold rationales.
-Using SST as the source dataset, we compare three methods: AA (IG), \methodsp (AA-F), and \methodsp (DLM-FP).
-For AA (IG), only the task model is trained on SST, since the rationale extractor here is a heuristic function.
-Meanwhile, for the \methodsp variants, both the task model and rationale extractor are trained on SST.
+In Table \ref{tab:transfer}, we investigate if $\mathcal{F}_{\text{ext}}$'s faithfulness, obtained via UNIREX training on some source (seen) dataset, can generalize to target (unseen) datasets/tasks in a zero-shot setting (\ie no fine-tuning on target datasets/tasks).
+In this experiment, we consider SST and sentiment analysis as the source dataset and task, respectively.
+We compare six methods: AA (IG), AA-F (Rand), \methodsp (AA-F), \methodsp (DLM-P), \methodsp (DLM-FP), and \methodsp (SLM-FP).
+For AA (IG), only $\mathcal{F}_{\text{task}}$ is trained on SST, since its $\mathcal{F}_{\text{ext}}$ is heuristic.
+Meanwhile, for the \methodsp variants, both $\mathcal{F}_{\text{task}}$ and $\mathcal{F}_{\text{ext}}$ are trained on SST.
 First, as an in-domain reference point, we report faithfulness and task performance on SST.
 Second, we evaluate on unseen target datasets for a seen task (\ie sentiment analysis): Yelp \citep{zhangCharacterlevelConvolutionalNetworks2015} and Amazon \citep{mcauley2013hidden}.
 Third, we evaluate on unseen target datasets for unseen target tasks: Stormfront (hate speech detection, binary F1) \citep{de2018hate}, OffenseEval (offensive speech detection, macro F1) \citep{zampieri2019semeval}, and SemEval2018 (irony detection, binary F1) \citep{van2018semeval}.
+For more details about these datasets, please refer to \textsection \ref{sec:appendix:datasets}.

+We want to show that, even if $\mathcal{F}_{\text{task}}$ yields poor task performance on unseen datasets, $\mathcal{F}_{\text{ext}}$'s rationales can still be faithful.
+To make the faithfulness results easier to digest, we introduce a metric called Comp-Suff Difference (CSD), which locally aggregates comp and suff as: $\text{CSD} = \text{comp} - \text{suff}$.
+Therefore, since higher/lower comp/suff signals higher faithfulness, then higher CSD signals higher faithfulness.